liuyib/hexo-theme-stun/docs/guide/primary-setting.md

 ```

 ::: warning Note
 - The `mask` option, the mask effect, is supported starting with the `v1.1.1` version.
-The `blur_effect` option, the blur filter effect, is deprecated starting with the `v1.1.1` version.
+The `blur_effect` option, the blur filter effect, is abandoned starting with the `v1.1.1` version.
 - The `scroll_down_icon` option is supported starting with the `v1.5.4` version.
 :::